 - Make things & sell them on Etsy.

 - Take pictures for friends.
 Now, I would not call yourself a “professional photographer” but I have a friend that took pictures for us for our Christmas card and they were beautiful.
 She used my camera (I love our camera), but I simply paid her for her time.
 It was amazing and the pictures were beautiful.

 - Another example is Ebates: This is simply a cash-back website.
 What that means is that before you make an online purchase, you will go to Ebates and you will click on their link to that same store.
 Then you make a percentage back on your purchase.
-So- if you are buying a $10 shirt at Kohls.com, you would go to Ebates instead, click on Kohls (on the ebates website) and buy your $10 shirt.
+So- if you are buying a $10 shirt at Kohls.com, you would go to Ebates instead, click on Kohls (on the Ebates website) and buy your $10 shirt.
 Then, you would earn $1 back (or whatever it would be).
-It will come to you in a check or to paypal.
+It will come to you in a check or to PayPal.
 It is completely FREE to sign-up, plus if you refer someone, you make $5 if they make a purchase.
-Double-win!ps- here is the chart of how much money you will earn if you sign up here, because they are running a “BONUS SPECIAL” through March 31, 2015.
-You make money on every sign up.
+Double-win! ps- here is the chart of how much money you will earn if you sign up here because they are running a “BONUS SPECIAL” through March 31, 2015.
+You make money on every signup.

 - Essential Oils is another one that I use and love.
-I make a percentage on their purchase and $50 per sign up.
+I make a percentage of their purchase and $50 per sign up.
 Plus, everyone loves them!
 Last month I made $600 on my essential oil sales.